aphorise/vipi/README.md

 ```

-#### Error Handeling
+#### Error Handling

-Any error(s) incured in the lookup process result in a `String` return containing `ERROR:` in CLI / Daemon modes or an array containing the same value when used as an array.
+Any error(s) incurred in the lookup process result in a `String` return containing `ERROR:` in CLI / Daemon modes or an array containing the same value when used as an array.
-Other quiried requests which do not result in an error are not returned; this should *NOT* prevent or stop the logging of the successfuly quireid `IP`'s in damon modes.
+Other queried requests which do not result in an error are not returned; this should *NOT* prevent or stop the logging of successful `IP`'s in damon modes.

 ----